cyclus/cyclus.github.com/source/module/sim_init.rst

 |Cyclus| has built-in functionality for simulation snapshotting and restart.
 All simulations are initialized from the database.
-In order to support running from xml input files, the |Cyclus| kernel translates the input file contents into the database and then initializes the simulation from the database.
+In order to support running from XML input files, the |Cyclus| kernel translates the input file contents into the database and then initializes the simulation from the database.
 In order for this to work correctly, agents must be able to record the entirety of their internal state to the database and able to restore that